handsontable/handsontable-ruleJS/README.md

 ## Usage

-__Important:__ Few things have been modified in core handsontable and external libraries, so please use all files only from this repo.
+__Important:__ Few things have been modified in external libraries, so please use all library files only from this repo.

 First, include the dependencies (all files you can find in `lib\` directory):